krasimir/octomments/README.md

-<h2 align="center">Octomments</h2>
+<h1 align="center">Octomments</h1>

-<p align="center">Using GitHub issues as a comment plugin for your web site.</p>
+<h3 align="center">Using GitHub issues as a comment plugin for your web site.</h3>

-### What
+## What

 * Client-side JavaScript library for fetching issue and adding comments to it.
-It also covers the GitHub authentication flow so the users of your site will be able to post a comment directly from your page.
+It also covers the GitHub [web authentication flow](https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps/#web-application-flow) so the users will be able to post a comment directly from within your page.
 * Server side JavaScript lambda functions for authentication and issue management.

-### Documentation
+## Documentation

 * [Client](./client/README.md)
 * [Server](./server/README.md)